cernodile/reEgg/README.md

 As API servers shut down, many apps are immediately locked out from being useable or get heavily hindered in capabilities to do anything productive.

 ## Setup
-Get any webserver that supports reverse proxying.
-Point it to proxy http://127.0.0.1:5000/.
-Create self-signed CA and certificate for www.auxbrain.com and configure your chosen webserver to use it.
-Once that is set up, install "protobuf" and "flask" with pip and run `flask run` on the command line.

-You will need a VPN app on your phone that can overwrite DNS records (such as AdAway) and root to perform SSL unpinning (Xposed Framework has modules for that).
+You will need a VPN app on your phone that can overwrite DNS records (such as AdAway), redirect www.auxbrain.com to the server that's hosting the emulator.
-You can also perform this without root by repacking the app with a modified manifest.

-Once you've setup redirection, install the self-signed CA to Android's CA store.

 ## Configuration
 You might want to check out `data/` directory and check for any epoch values.
 I am using 05/05/2024 as the default epoch for scheduling contracts for example.